 Prospective authors often ask the Books Panel about the process it follows when deciding whether to accept a book proposal.
-If you are thinking of submitting a proposal, the Books Panel first wants you to know that panel discussions are entirely confidential.
-Be assured that any materials you submit will be seen or discussed only by members of the panel, the copublisher's representative, and the MLA Board liaison to the panel.
+First, please be assured that panel discussions are entirely confidential.
+Any materials you submit will be seen or discussed only by members of the panel, the copublisher's representative, and the MLA Board liaison to the panel.

 1. Is the proposal complete?
 Does it contain all of the elements detailed in the proposal guidelines?
 Proposals submitted without need, purpose, scope, unique features, author qualifications, or other required elements will be returned to the author for revision.